 Direct payments

-If you already receive direct payments and are looking for help to manage them, please visit our Managing direct payments page.
+If you already receive direct payments and want help managing them, visit our managing your direct payments page.

 What can I use direct payments for?

-You can use direct payments to pay for help you need, based on your care plan.
-For example, you could:
+You can use direct payments to pay for the care and support highlighted in your care plan.
+This could include:

-• employ someone to provide care for you
+• employing someone to provide care for you

-• attend day opportunities, lunch clubs, sports activities or access other community activities
+• attending day opportunities, lunch clubs, sports activities or accessing other community activities

-• give your unpaid carer(s) a break from their caring responsibilities
+• giving your unpaid carer(s) a break from their caring responsibilities

 Janet’s direct payment enables her to live at home with her family